 If you’re looking for the great outdoors then there is hardly a better country than the second biggest on earth.
-There are an endless amount of landscapes, wildlife, and even stunning cities to marvel at.
+There is an endless amount of landscapes, wildlife, and even stunning cities to marvel at.
 Gear up for the adventure of a lifetime in Canada.
+We’re proud to say after years of travel we now call this great country home!

 - Currency: Canadian Dollar (CAD) All prices noted here are in CAD.